Man Dressed As Elf Engages in Pillow Fights with Shoppers

-For some, fighting and arguments are an inevitable part of the holiday season, and a lighthearted way to do it is with pillows.
+For some, fighting and arguing are an inevitable part of the holiday season, and a lighthearted way to do it is with pillows.

 A video shared to Facebook on Tuesday shows firefighter Brendan Sullivan dressed as Buddy the Elf, from the popular Christmas flick Elf initiating a series of pillow fights with various shoppers at the Faneuil Hall Marketplace in Boston.